XRPLF/xrpl-dev-portal/content/concepts/decentralized-exchange/decentralized-exchange.md

 {{ include_svg("img/decentralized-exchange-example-trade.svg", "Diagram: Partially filled offer to buy a token for XRP.") }}

 The above diagram shows an example trade in the decentralized exchange.
 In this example, a trader named Tran places an Offer to buy 100 tokens with the currency code FOO issued by a fictional business called WayGate.
 (For brevity, "FOO.WayGate" refers to these tokens.)
 Tran specifies that he is willing to spend up to 1000 XRP for the full total.
-When Tran's transaction is processed, all of the following things happen:
+When Tran's transaction is processed, the following things happen:

 1. The network calculates the exchange rate of Tran's Offer, by dividing the amount to buy by the amount to pay.
 0. The network finds the order book for the reverse of Tran's Offer: in this case, that means the order book for selling FOO.WayGate and buying XRP.
 This order book already has several existing Offers from other traders for varying amounts and exchange rates.